63OR63/zonepaq/README.md

 Currently, **[WinMerge](https://winmerge.org)** and **[kdiff3](https://kdiff3.sourceforge.net)** are supported.

-- ### Can this Toolkit be user for other Unreal Engine games?
+- ### Can this Toolkit be used for other Unreal Engine games?

 Theoretically, yes, but that wasn't tested by me.
 You can try and leave your feedback.